 Often referred to by the media as the “Pope of Wine,” Philipp Schwander has brought his unique vision to the world of wine retail.
+Having worked in the wine trade for over 25 years, he calls wine his hobby since the age of 16, and it remains his passion to this day.

-He has worked in the wine trade for over 25 years.
-Wine has been his hobby since the age of 16, and it remains his passion to this day.
-For more than ten years, he was responsible for wine purchasing at the St. Gallen wine merchant Martel.
-He then headed the Zurich wine merchant Albert Reichmuth for four years, before founding his own business, Selection Schwander, in 2003.
-In 1996, he became the first – and still the only – Swiss to pass the world’s most demanding wine exam, the Master of Wine.
-Schwander is an honorary member of the Austrian Wine Academy and regularly writes about wine for the NZZ and Tages-Anzeiger.
+For more than ten years, Philipp Schwander was responsible for wine purchasing at the St. Gallen wine dealership Martel.
+He then headed the Zurich wine dealership Albert Reichmuth for four years before establishing his own business, Selection Schwander, in 2003.
+In 1996, he became the first – and still only – Swiss to pass the world’s most demanding wine exam, the Master of Wine.
+Schwander is an honorary member of the Austrian Wine Academy and regularly writes about wine for Neue Zürcher Zeitung and Tages-Anzeiger.

 “A good wine is inspiring and reveals new subtleties and nuances with every sip.
 A good wine is alive, has character, and a certain typicity.
 I see myself as an advocate for wine lovers who do not have a big budget.
 There are high-quality alternatives to expensive wines.
 We offer these alternatives in our store, and people truly appreciate this selection,” says Philipp Schwander.